VladimirKalachikhin/netAIS/README.md

 Any of the software kits has a client and a server for one private group.
 The server must be configured as a TOR hidden service.
 You must get .onion address of this hidden service in any way - by email, SMS or pigeon post, and configure the client with it.
 The client calls to the server with spatial and other info in AIS-like format.
 Server return info about all of the group members.
-This info puts to file and may be got asynchronously.
+This info puts to file and available via tcp socket and may be got asynchronously.
 Info is a JSON encoded array with MMSI keys and an array of data as value.
 The data are key-value pair as described in gpsd/www/AIVDM.adoc (if you have gpsd) or [e-Navigation Netherlands](http://www.e-navigation.nl/system-messages) site, except:

 * The units of measurement are given in the human species
 * The timestamp  is a Unix timestamp

-The [GaladrielMap](http://galadrielmap.hs-yachten.at/) chart plotter receives netAIS info directly from the file.
+The [GaladrielMap](http://galadrielmap.hs-yachten.at/) chart plotter receives netAIS info via [gpsdPROXY](https://github.com/VladimirKalachikhin/gpsdPROXY).
 For the others has a daemon that cast info as standard AIS flow.

 ## Demo
-~~Public group for testing:
+Public group for testing:
 **2q6q4phwaduy4mly2mrujxlhpjg7el7z2b4u6s7spghylcd6bv3eqvyd.onion**
-All active group members are visible on ~~ [GaladrielMap](http://galadrielmap.hs-yachten.at/) [~~Live demo~~](http://130.61.159.53/map/).
+~~All active group members are visible on [GaladrielMap](http://galadrielmap.hs-yachten.at/) [Live demo](http://130.61.159.53/map/)~~.
 Unfortunately, the Oracle Inc. turned out to be a crook, so the demo does not work.

 ## Compatibility
-Linux.
+Linux, PHP7.

 ## Dependencies
 php-curl